CALL in a FLYOVER

 The tradition and grandeur of a stadium Flyover following the Nation Anthem is an American tradition and a legendary solute to service.

-USAA wanted to bring something epic and innovative to their customers, and the entire armed forces, for their 2017 football season partnership.
+USAA wanted to bring something epic and innovative to their customers, and the entire armed forces, for their 2017 football season partnership with the NFL.

-Charged with bidding out the project on a tight turnaround and hiring a top level, integrated production vendor for the lion's share of the work, I augmented the original pitch deck to contain:
+Given agency to create something truly special for a new client and charged with bidding out the project on a tight turnaround I augmented our original pitch deck to contain:

-In this new content I was given room to conceive and add the entire up-front filmic element, a dynamic voice element, and the addition of a Google Earth scene, as I laid out the breadth and effort of the execution.
+In this new content I was given room to conceive of and add the entire up-front film, a dynamic voice generative element, and the addition of a Google Earth scene.
+The ACD and I presented and eventually sold through this broader, much more ambitious vision.

-After leading the script revisions, storyboarding, logistics, and casting— negotiating the needs of both a layered client approval process and a meticulous production house— we scouted locations remotely with director Alec Helm and located a retired F-15 fighter jet that became the visual focal point of the video and eventually the entire experience.
-The client's uncompromising push for authenticity drove our decision to cast all retired military pilots (all USAA members), and utilize a series of pre-pro and on site military consultants who helped us pick apart every detail of our script, wardrobe, props, aircraft, sets, and even the principal pilot's right-level-of-cocky-fighter-pilot-saunter, right down to wrap.
+After leading the script revisions, storyboarding, logistics, and casting— negotiating the needs of both a layered client approval process and a meticulous production house— we scouted locations remotely with director Alec Helm and located a retired F-15 fighter jet that became the focal point of the video and eventually the entire experience.
+The client's uncompromising push for authenticity drove our decision to cast all retired military pilots, with a Top Gun graduate as our lead (all USAA members), and utilize a series of pre-pro and on site military consultants who helped us pick apart every detail of our script, wardrobe, props, aircraft, sets, and even the principal pilot's just-cocky-enough, fighter pilot saunter.

-The shoot, on location in Chino, CA, took place on the tarmac of an active airfield to captured the kinetic energy and visceral anticipation needed to inject the experience with the excitement and emotional weight it needed.
+The shoot, on location in Chino, CA, took place on the tarmac of an active airfield to captured the kinetic energy and visceral anticipation needed to inject the experience with the excitement and emotional weight we sought.